careerbuilder/DataScienceAPIDocumentation/CaroteneSkills.md

 }
 ```

 Currently only Carotene v3 is supported.
+See the documentation for [Job Title service](https://github.com/careerbuilder/DataScienceAPIDocumentation/blob/master/JobTitle.md)
+for more information about carotene classification and carotene IDs.

 ## Response Structure
 The response consist of a list of `skills` where each item contains a `term` string .